 - At the top you can select to alter the dates to the time period you’re interested in.

 - Next is a line chart plotting all campaign users visiting your site.
 Note that this includes all campaigns across all your channels that have set up campaign tracking, including Google Ads campaign which have tracking automatically built in

 - At the bottom is a table with all the primary metrics you’d expect per campaign.
 All the way to the right you have e-commerce conversion rate as a default, but you can select other goals you have configured from the dropdown menu.
-You can refer here for more information on setting goals.

 - If you have many campaigns, it may be hard to find the Facebook one of interest.
 You can use the advanced search box to type in the campaign name for the one you’re interested in.
 You can also add a secondary dimension of Source / Medium and sort by it to find all of your Facebook campaigns together.

 How to Track Facebook Campaign Traffic in Google Analytics